Two Distinct Parts of being a Multimedia Storyteller

 And the wisdom to know the difference.

 Good teachers care enough to evaluate their teaching but realize that the student is responsible for their learning.
-So while teachers do their best to make learning as entertaining as possible and engaging to the different learning styles, resistance is still their many times.
+So, while teachers do their best to make learning as entertaining as possible and engaging to the different learning styles, resistance is still present many times.

 There is the point that the teacher allows for the student’s failure because while we try to create a learning environment, some students will only learn from a crisis or when they hit rock bottom.